jameswu5/Fluids/README.md

 ## Smoothing Kernels

 Since fluids take place in a continuous space in reality, and we are constrained to using a discrete space, we can mimic the properties of continuous space with interpolation.
-By using Smoothed Particle Hydrodynamics, we can evaluate a quantity $A$ at a point $ r$ by computing the weighted sum of contributions from all particles:
+By using Smoothed Particle Hydrodynamics, we can evaluate a quantity $A$ at a point $r$ by computing the weighted sum of contributions from all particles:

 $$
 A( r) = \sum_{j=1}^N m_j \frac{A_j}{\rho_j}W( r -  r_j, h)\qquad{(3)}